Russia styles itself lead mediator in Nagorno-Karabakh conflict

 “The fact that the U.S. administration is so absent and timid in its response has the impact of ceding the strategic field in the South Caucasus to Russia.
 This can have profound and dangerous consequences in Syria, Ukraine, and far beyond.”

-Additional reporting by Nailia Bagirova in AZERBAIJAN, Hasmik Mkrtchyan in YEREVAN, and Dmitry Solovyov in MOSCOW; Editing by Andrew Osborn and Andrew Roche
+Additional reporting by Hasmik Mkrtchyan and Denis Dyomkin in YEREVAN and Dmitry Solovyov in MOSCOW; Editing by Andrew Osborn and Andrew Roche